petermunro/jest-exercises/03-jest-organizing-tests.md

     - `beforeAll` and `afterAll`
     - `beforeEach` and `afterEach`

-  Verify that these enable you to
+  Verify that these enable you to setup state or reset state before and after the test functions have executed.